 Full Assisted Bhutan Tour For Indians

 Bhutan Honeymoon Tour

-Best Time to Visit Bhutan- The best time for Bhutan Tour is during the months of October to June when the valleys come alive with flowers in bloom, the Himalayan peaks are at their most visible with the clear skies and this is the best time for trekking with temperatures very pleasant for Tourists.
+Best Time to Visit Bhutan- The best time for Bhutan Tour Packages is during the months of October to June when the valleys come alive with flowers in bloom, the Himalayan peaks are at their most visible with the clear skies and this is the best time for trekking with temperatures very pleasant for Tourists.
 July to August is considered the low season due to the rains, yet Bhutan roads are all weather and mostly safe.
 Autumn is from October to November when it's generally sunny with some snow at higher elevations.
 Late November to early March is dry with pre-monsoon showers starting in May-June.
 However during the month of May and Dewali Season hordes of tourist mainly from India descend in the peaceful kingdom and makes it quite a crowded place if you are used to a holidays in solitude.

 Immigration Office Timings- One can enter Bhutan either by air through Paro Airport where immigration office is open throughout the day when ever your flights arrive.
 The other way is by land and you can enter from Phuntsholing border.
 This border check post immigration office is open from 7.30 am till 4pm on working days.
 Holidays are on Saturday and Sundays and Bhutan National Holidays(Different from Indian Holidays).
-Application for entry permits are accepted only till 2.30 pm and processed till 4pm.
+Application for entry permits for Bhutan tour packages are accepted only till 2.30 pm and processed till 4pm.

 Distance & Time From Different Arrival Points- These distances help you plan a proper tour to Bhutan without any glitches as you can buy you flight and train tickets.